When you claim Dad and Partner Pay you’ll need to provide documents before and after the birth or adoption of your child.

 You or your partner need to give us proof of birth or adoption so we can finalise your claim.
 You have several options for giving us proof of birth or adoption.
 We can’t pay your Dad and Partner Pay until we have this information.

 If you're the parent of a newborn, you'll also need to register or apply to register the birth.
-You can find information about registering a birth on the Births, Deaths and Marriages Registry website for your state or territory on the australia.gov.au website.
+Find out about the Births, deaths and marriages registries in your state or territory on the australia.gov.au website.

 How to submit documents

 You can submit documents online using either your:

 This information was printed 19 January 2021 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/dad-and-partner-pay/how-claim/providing-documents.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.